fendor/hsimport/README.md

       -m --modulename=ITEM     The module to import
       -s --symbolname=ITEM     The symbol to import, if empty, the entire module is imported
-      -o --outputsrcfile=FILE  Save modified source file to file, if empty, the source file is modified inplace
+      -q --qualifiedname=ITEM  The name to use for a qualified module import -o --outputsrcfile=FILE  Save modified source file to file, if empty, the source file is modified inplace
       -h --help                Display help message